Nalen98/GhidraEmu/README.md

 # Before you start
 **A few important points to consider**:
 * Don't forget to analyze your program in Ghidra, emulator depends on it.
+* As already mentioned, set the link register if you have an exotic processor/vm.
 * If you have changed any bytes through the ByteViewer, the plugin won't restore them to their original values during resetting emulation state.
 * Before closing the project in Ghidra, you should press the "Reset" button and reset the state of the last emulation, if such an action was not performed.
 This is important, because at the moment of closing, transactions for repainting traced instructions in the listing will not be executed, as well as transactions for restoring program bytes after emulation.
 This can lead in the future not only to the contemplation of the "old yellow parrot", which is the least problem, but the bytes modified as a result of emulation will remain as such and will not return to their original values (unless the project is rolled back in Ghidra, of course).